 3. Performance Efficiency

 Performance metrics assess how well the software performs under specific conditions.
-These metrics are essential for applications where speed and responsiveness significantly impact user satisfaction, especially consumer-facing applications.
+These metrics are crucial for applications where speed and responsiveness have a significant impact on user satisfaction, particularly in consumer-facing applications.

 Here is a conceptual diagram that visually represents how response time impacts user experience.